FayeKelmith/HackVerse/readMe.md

 </div>
 <div>
     <h2 style="color:red">Note:</h2>
     <p> Given that this project is built to access the docker daemon on your computer and run commands, it is recommended to run this project on your local machine.</br> That is why we did not deploy this application on the internet.
-Else we would have to either run it on the daemon of the remote server (security concerns arise) or <span style="color:red"> Docker-In-Docker</span>.
-Maybe at an upgrade.</span>
+Else we would have to either run it on the daemon of the remote server (security concerns arise) or <span style="color:red"> Docker-In-Docker</span>.And that is exactly what we have done here!</span>

 </div>
 <div>